gabrielwright1/sorting-algorithm-visualizer-app/README.md

 -   Repeat until the array is sorted
 -   Time complexity worst case: O(n^2)
 -   Time complexity when the array is already partially sorted: O(n)

+### Use Case

+-   If live data is coming in from the user, we can immediately place it where it needs to be within the left-hand sorted part of the array.